mcltn/invoiceAnalysisV2/README.md

 ### Output Description (invoiceAnalysis.py)
-An Excel worksheet is created with multiple tabs from the collected data from the IBM Cloud Classic Invoices, which will include PaaS usage for the purpose of reconciliation of charges.   _Tabs are only be created if there are related resources on the collected invoices._
+An Excel worksheet is created with multiple tabs from the collected data from the IBM Cloud Classic Invoices, which will include PaaS usage for the purpose of reconciliation of charges.
-In general SLIC Invoice Month contains all RECURRING, NEW, ONE-TIME-CHARGE, and CREDIT invoices between the 20th of the previous month and the 19th of the current month.
-PaaS Usage appears on the RECURRING invoice one month delayed and as such won't appear on a SLIC/CFTS invoice for roughly 60 days. (i.e April PaaS Usage, will appear on the June 1st, RECURRING invoice and be on the end of June SLIC/CFTS invoice.
+In general SLIC/CFTS Invoice Month contains all RECURRING, NEW, ONE-TIME-CHARGE, and CREDIT invoices between the 20th of the previous month and the 19th of the current month.
+If a range of months is specifiied, tabs will either be created for each month, or a single table will display monthly usage side by side.
+Note PaaS Usage appears on the RECURRING invoice in arrears for two months prior.   (i.e April PaaS Usage, will appear on the June 1st, RECURRING invoice and be on the SLIC/CFTS received at the end of June.

-Up to 3 SLIC/CFTS Invoices will be generated each month.
+Up to 3 SLIC/CFTS Invoices are generated each month.
 One for IaaS charges, one for PaaS Charges, and one for Credit Charges.
-Depending on how the SLIC account is configured and whether there are manual billing processes the definition of PaaS can change and how the charges are displayed on the SLIC/CFTS invoice changes.
-These are described below as Type 1 or Type 2.
+Depending on how the SLIC account is configured and whether there are manual billing processes required this can change the format of invoices.
+These are described below as Type 1 or Type 2 below.

 ### Type 1 (most common) Reconciliation Approach (Default Output)